20 Different Types of Fruits Explained

 Photo by Shutterbug75

-The kiwi, known as the Chinese Gooseberry, was first discovered in New Zealand.
-They are members of the Actinidiaceae family and have a brown outer covering that resembles a kiwi bird’s feather.
+The kiwi, also known as the Chinese Gooseberry, was first discovered in New Zealand.
+It is a member of the Actinidiaceae family and has a brown outer covering that resembles a kiwi bird’s feather.

 After removing the outer layer, the flesh is green, and the seeds are primarily black.
 Kiwi fruit has a delicious and occasionally tart flavor.

-The kiwi fruit is grown in more than 50 different types all over the world.
+Kiwis are grown in more than 50 different types worldwide.
 Some varieties include seedless, red-skinned, yellow, and so forth.

 As one of the different types of fruits, kiwifruits are rich in dietary fiber and vitamin C and offer several health advantages.